aweymo/base/index.md

     <p class="symbol">&#10042;</p>
 </div>

 Andrew Weymouth is the Digital Initiatives Librarian at University of Idaho.
-In this position, he focuses on using static web technology to curate the institution’s special collections and partners with faculty and students to create custom fellowship projects.
+He focuses on using static web technology to curate the institution’s special collections and partners with faculty and students to create custom fellowship projects.
 He also develops digital tools and workflows to enhance transcription, tagging, and image processing, making the university’s audio, text, and visual resources more discoverable for researchers.

 <div class="social-links">
   <a href="https://github.com/aweymo" target="_blank" rel="noopener noreferrer"><i class="fab fa-github"></i></a>